These Bakery Style Strawberry Muffins are sweet, moist, and big strawberry muffins topped with a delicious cinnamon streusel crumb topping.

 - 1 tsp cinnamon

-- Alternate adding the flour mixture and the milk until everything is incorporated and mixed well.
+- Alternate adding the flour mixture and the milk, stirring after each addition, until everything is incorporated and mixed well.

 - Sprinkle the crumb evenly over the tops of the muffin batter.

-- Bake for about 16 minutes, until an inserted toothpick comes out clean.
-(If you are making large muffins bake them for about 23 minutes)
+- Bake for about 16-18 minutes, or until an inserted toothpick comes out clean.